tommybobbins/AWSDevOpsExam/README.md

  * Pulls together CodeCommit, CodeBuild, CodeDeploy, lamba, ELB, CloudFormation, Elastic Container Service, Github and Jenkins.
  * Can be automatically integrated with Cloudwatch to look for a trigger (S3 bucket change)
+ * To run X-account, define CMK in KMS, add to pipeline, and add cross account role.

 ### Docker and CodeBuild